ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

--  "Jello" effect (or rolling shutter) is a by-product of using a camera with a CMOS sensor (GoPro, et al) caused by vibration from unbalanced props/motors and can be mitigated by mounting the camera on soft rubber, silcone, foam ear plugs or sometimes just on velcro.
+-  "Jello" effect (or rolling shutter) is a by-product of using a camera with a CMOS sensor (GoPro, et al) caused by vibration from unbalanced props/motors and can be mitigated by mounting the camera on soft rubber, silicone, foam ear plugs or sometimes just on velcro.
 -  digital and optical stabilization systems found in many cameras often do not perform well because of the vibrations found on many multicopters.